solusine/markdown-licenses/licenses/CC-BY-SA-4.0.md

 <ol type="a">
   <li><p>for the avoidance of doubt, <a href="#license-grant">Section 2(a)(1)</a> grants You the right to extract, reuse, reproduce, and Share all or a substantial portion of the contents of the database;</p></li>
-  <li><p>if You include all or a substantial portion of the database contents in a database in which You have Sui Generis Database Rights, then the database in which You have Sui Generis Database Rights (but not its individual contents) is Adapted Material; and</p></li>
+  <li><p>if You include all or a substantial portion of the database contents in a database in which You have Sui Generis Database Rights, then the database in which You have Sui Generis Database Rights (but not its individual contents) is Adapted Material, including for purposes of <a href="#sharealike">Section 3(b)</a>; and</p></li>
   <li><p>You must comply with the conditions in <a href="#attribution">Section 3(a)</a> if You Share all or a substantial portion of the contents of the database.</p></li>
 </ol>